Folliculogenesis: Late tertiary and preovulatory (the follicular phase of the menstrual cycle)

 At this point, the majority of the group of follicles that started growth have died.
 This process of follicle death is known as atresia, and it is characterized by radical apoptosis of all constituent cells and the oocyte.
 Although it is not known what causes atresia, the presence of high concentrations of FSH has been shown to prevent it.

 A rise in pituitary FSH caused by the disintegration of the corpus luteum at the conclusion of a menstrual cycle precipitates the recruitment of five to seven class 5 follicles to participate in the next cycle.
 These follicles enter the end of the prior menstrual cycle and transition into the follicular phase of the next one.
 The selected follicles, called antral follicles, compete with each other for growth-inducing FSH.

 The pattern of this emergence of a cohort of five to seven antral follicles is debated.
 There are theories of continuous recruitment of antral follicles, theories of a single recruitment episode at the end of the luteal phase, and more recently there has been evidence for a recruitment model marked by 2 - 3 waves of follicle recruitment and development during the menstrual cycle (only one of which is actually an ovulatory wave).

 In response to the rise of FSH, the antral follicles begin to secrete estrogen and inhibin, which have a negative feedback effect on FSH.
 Follicles that have fewer FSH-receptors will not be able to develop further; they will show retardation of their growth rate and become atretic.
 Eventually, only one follicle will be viable.
 This remaining follicle, called the dominant follicle, will grow quickly and dramatically—up to 20 mm in diameter—to become the preovulatory follicle.

-Note: Many sources misrepresent the pace of follicle growth, some even suggesting that it takes only fourteen days for a primordial follicle to become preovulatory.
-Actually, the follicular phase of the menstrual cycle means the time between selection of a tertiary follicle and its subsequent growth into a preovulatory follicle.
+The follicular phase of the menstrual cycle is the time between selection of a tertiary follicle and its subsequent growth into a preovulatory follicle.
 The actual time for development of a follicle varies.

 The growth of the dominant follicle during the follicular phase is about 1.5 mm per day (±0.1 mm), both in natural cycles and for any dominant follicle developing while taking combined oral contraceptive pill.
 Performing controlled ovarian hyperstimulation leads to a greater recruitment of follicles, growing at about 1.6 mm per day.